Can You Wear One Earbud While Driving?

 2. Delayed Reaction Time

-Study Insight: According to the AAA Foundation for Traffic Safety, your mind stay distracted for upto 27 seconds after hanging up.
+Study Insight: According to the AAA Foundation for Traffic Safety, your mind stays distracted for up to 27 seconds after hanging up.

 3. False Sense of Control

-Many drivers expect “It’s just one ear”, so they assume they’re more aware of surroundings. but studies show that even gentle distractions (like voice instructions or low-volume music) can lead to reduce lane control and hazard detection.
+But studies show that even gentle distractions (like voice instructions or low-volume music) can lead to reduced lane control and hazard detection.

 One Earbud vs Two While Driving: Key Differences